Trump's executive order tightening U.S. sanctions on Cuba is a warning to other countries, expert says

 South Florida Rep. Carlos Giménez praised the sanctions.

-"The newly implemented sanctions against the Cuban regime are necessary to target its security apparatus—the machine that jails political prisoners and oppresses its people," Giménez said.
+"The newly implemented sanctions against the Cuban regime are necessary to target its security apparatus—the machine that jails political prisoners and oppresses its people," Giménez, a Republican, said.
 "Anyone who props up this tyranny will face serious consequences.
 We must end this repressive regime that continues to pose a significant threat to our national security.
 The days of impunity are over.
-Freedom and our security are not negotiable".
+Freedom and our security are not negotiable."

 In South Florida, where Cuban Americans closely monitor U.S. policy toward the island, the announcement has reinforced long-standing concerns.